tardate/LittleArduinoProjects/README.md

-# 418 Little Electronics and Arduino Projects
+# 420 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CommonEmitterHartley](./Electronics101/Oscillators/CommonEmitterHartley) - build and test a BJT common-emitter Hartley oscillator.
+> Latest addition:sparkles: [CuttleTalk](./BoldportClub/lite2sound-bc/CuttleTalk) - playing audio from a Boldport Cuttle (Arduino) over LiFi with lite2sound.

 Just my collection of electronics projects, many involving an Arduino in one way or another.